akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 sent to the parent of the entity actor, otherwise the entity will be automatically restarted after the entity restart backoff specified in the configuration.

-When [Distributed Data mode](#distributed-data-mode) is used the identifiers of the entities are stored in @ref:[Durable Storage](distributed-data.md#durable-storage) of Distributed Data.
+When @ref:[Distributed Data mode](#distributed-data-mode) is used the identifiers of the entities are stored in @ref:[Durable Storage](distributed-data.md#durable-storage) of Distributed Data.
 You may want to change the configuration of the `akka.cluster.sharding.distributed-data.durable.lmdb.dir`, since the default directory contains the remote port of the actor system.
 If using a dynamically